mjaddis/rdss-message-api-specification/README.md

 ## Object Versioning

 Digital objects embedded within a payload **MAY** have version data associated with them.
-Versioning allows both producers and consumers of Messages to identify changes to significant fields and thus allow those changes to be persisted and / or processed in addition to previous versions of that dataset.
+Versioning allows both producers and consumers of Messages to identify changes to fields of that Message and thus allow those changes to be persisted and / or processed in addition to previous versions of that dataset.

 A dataset **MUST** generate a new version when any file or property of the dataset is altered, and in such circumstances the `Update` version of the appropriate Message is used to distribute the updated payload.

-It is up to the consuming application to decide what constitutes a major and a minor change to a dataset.
+It is the decision of to the consuming application to decide what constitutes a major and a minor change to a dataset.
 For example, the following rules **MAY** be adopted by a consumer to determine what constitutes a major change:

 - A modification to the title of the dataset / deposit.
 - A modification to any part of a file or its associated metadata, such that the modification would cause a different checksum to be generated for that file.